mthnglac/parasut-cli/docs/installation.rst

 .. note::

-    **asdf** will create a file named ``.tool-versions`` in all your repositories while cli is running.
+    **asdf** will create a file named ``.tool-versions`` in all your repositories while CLI is running.
 To have Git ignore these files, you can create a global ``.gitignore`` file and define this information in git.

     .. code-block:: console